diversen/ubuntu-auto-upgrade-py/README.md

     cp config_dist.py config.py

-Edit SMTP settings in `config.py`.
-The `default_to` setting in SMTP is the email address of the person who will receive emails.

-You can also edit `restart` that determines if the server should restart when needed.
+You may edit `restart` that determines if the server should restart when needed.
+Otherwise it will not restart the server.

-You may also set a `timezone`.
+You may also alter `send_message` function.
+This function is called when the server is upgraded or if the server is restarted (or if it needs to be restarted).

+You may remove this function if you do not want to send any messages.

 ## Cron